starstech/medtrack/database/LOCAL_SUPABASE_SETUP.md

 3. Wait a full 2-3 minutes for everything to start

 ### App shows errors
-1. Check your `.env.local` file has the right keys
+1. Check your `.env.local` file has the right keys (use `VITE_` prefix)
 2. Make sure both the database AND app are running
 3. Try refreshing your browser
+4. Check browser console for specific error messages
+5. Verify measurement preferences service is working

 ## 🎓 What You've Learned